SamuelOConnor/RichPaste/README.md

 Special formats add in additional tags (like bullet points adds a "Bullet" tag)... but these are the basics and all you need to understand to start editing your pages.

+OneNote contains your Page's text within the CDATA[] tag in HTML.
+This is why some Paste functions work (like copy/pasteing from MS Word) and why Rich Text doesn't (there is no standard RTF to HTML convertion done)